 - The fixes stop working if you miss a payment.
 Because accessibility plugins don’t actually make changes to your site (instead, they just add an overlay with features on top of the existing site), all of the accessibility features they provide will be gone as soon as you stop paying for the plugin.
 Some of the companies that offer these tools offer more personalized services in addition to the technology, such as manual audits, consulting, and training, for permanent accessibility changes.
 But you can expect to spend a lot more money and time making the substantial changes that actually last.

 - These plugins may put you out of compliance with data privacy law.
-Overlay plugins often automatically detect what other assistive software the user is already running on the device.
+Overlay plugins often automatically detect what other assistive software the user is already running on the device, or ask the user to choose what assistance they need.
 This reveals that the person visiting the website has a disability.
 Just like other identifiable information like age or ethnic background, information about disabilities should not be collected without user consent.
 This would be a violation of the GDPR (General Data Protection Regulation), the UK GDPR, CCPA (California Consumer Privacy Act), and other privacy laws.
 Some overlays save this information regarding disability via a cookie on the website to use it on other sites running their plugin – so even if the user opted in legally on another site, the overlay may put your site out of compliance by having that persistent cookie.
+Read more about privacy and overlay plugins in this post.

 Essentially, what automated accessibility tools do is try to paint over the accessibility problems of a website.
 The result is usually a website that appears to be accessible — one that may impress nondisabled people who see that the company is making an effort to be inclusive — but just makes disabled peoples’ lives more difficult.